Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Related Work

-\textbf{Methods based on labeled concept data:} Perhaps the first automated method to generate text descriptions for individual neurons in vision models is Network Dissection (ND) \cite{netdissect2017}.
-They use the Broden dataset with dense pixel-wise annotations and try to find concepts with high Intersection over Union (IoU) with binarized neuron activations.
-However it is limited to searching explanations using concepts where dense concept annotated data is available.
+\textbf{Methods based on labeled concept datasets:} Early work on automated interpretability sought to match neuron activations to human-interpretable concept annotations.
+Network Dissection (ND) \cite{netdissect2017} is the first automated method to generate text descriptions for individual neurons in vision models.
+They introduced the Broden dataset with dense pixel-wise annotations and proposed identifying concepts with high Intersection over Union (IoU) with binarized neuron activations.
+However, their approach requires dense concept annotated data which is expensive to collect.
 Compositional Explanations \cite{mu2021compositional} extends Network Dissection to deal with polysemantic neurons, which may activate on multiple unrelated concepts, by searching for logical compositions of concepts such as "cat OR dog".
-Clustered Compositional Explanations(CCE)\cite{la2023towards} extends this even further, addressing the problem that Compositional Explanations only explain the highest activations of a neuron.
-They divide the activation range of a neuron into 5 buckets, and generate a separate compositional explanation for each. \cite{bau2020understanding} propose a version of Network Dissection utilizing a segmentation model instead of labeled data.
-Finally \cite{bykov2023labeling} propose explaining neurons with logical compositions of dataset class(or superclass) labels that maximize AUC, which removes the reliance on Broden but still requires labeled data.
+Clustered Compositional Explanations(CCE)\cite{la2023towards} extends this even further, addressing the problem that Compositional Explanations only explains the highest activations of a neuron.
+CCE divides the activation range of a neuron into 5 buckets, and generates a separate compositional explanation for each. \cite{bau2020understanding} propose a version of Network Dissection utilizing a segmentation model instead of labeled data.
+INVERT\cite{bykov2023labeling} proposes explaining neurons with logical compositions of dataset class(or superclass) labels that maximize AUC, which removes the reliance on Broden but still requires labeled data.

-\textbf{Generative LM based methods:} Another popular approach involves generative language model based descriptions.
+\textbf{Methods based on Language Models:} Another popular line of work leverages generative language models to generate natural-language neuron descriptions.
 The first such method was MILAN \cite{hernandez2022natural}, which trains a small generative neural network to describe the most highly activating inputs of a neuron.
-Describe-and-Dissect(DnD) \cite{bai2025interpret} is a more recent method that utilizes pre-trained language models instead of training their own to generate detailed neuron descriptions based on highest activating inputs.
-Multimodal Automated Interpretability Agent (MAIA) is another LLM based explanation pipeline where the explaining LLM agent can interact with many tools such as looking at highly activating inputs, generating new images or editing existing ones to generate its description.
+Describe-and-Dissect (DnD) \cite{bai2025interpret} is a more recent method that utilizes pre-trained language models instead of training their own to generate detailed neuron descriptions based on highest activating inputs.
+Multimodal Automated Interpretability Agent (MAIA)\cite{shaham2024multimodal} is another LLM based explanation pipeline where the explaining LLM agent can interact with many tools such as looking at highly activating inputs, generating new images or editing existing ones to generate its description.